Fis-Ura/Weiss-Schwarz-Portable/README.md

 Lot of file have gzip compression, they are noted by their magic number 0x1f8b

 # Hacker note 4 images
-Most images are gims in a gzip archive.
+Most images are gims, gmo and some pngs in a gzip archive.
 Once decompressed you can access them with a tool like textER.

 1. when converting the `*.png` back `*.gim` the gimconv.exe tool settings for the one found in the normal game need to --pixel_order faster.